Department of Theatre

 THE 103 Contemporary Dance I

 This course is designed to teach basic contemporary dance skills and vocabulary.
-The class is divided into two areas of study.
 Physical and technical development are learned through strengthening and stretching exercises.
 Proper body alignment is stressed for the most efficient and injury-free movement.
-Dance phrases are taught to enhance rhythmic and locomotor skills.
-Equal time will be devoted to improvisational skills and the study of choreographic techniques.
-Students will be required to attend contemporary dance performances.
+Students will learn the fundamentals of modern dance techniques while building core strength and flexibility.
+Students will be required to attend one professional dance performance and write a reaction paper.
 Course may be repeated once for credit.
 Cr.
 3.

 THE 104 Practicum in Costuming